FDiskas/simple-react-form/README.md

 import { useForm } from '@simple-react/form';

 function SignupForm() {
-  const { values, errors, register, handleSubmit } = useForm({
+  // Define your form directly with any interface or type - no base types needed const { values, errors, register, handleSubmit } = useForm({
     defaultValues: {
       email: '',